 But, maybe next time I see him, I’ll tell him thanks.
 Thanks for speaking to MOMS group.
 Thanks for connecting us to a group of believers that ended up being a beautiful stepping stone for us.

-To read the rest of the posts in this series, visit the landing page.
+To read the rest of the posts in this series, visit the landing page for Grace: How a Recovering Legalist Moves Forward in Faith.
 To receive future posts by email, check the “Messy Faith” box under “Subscribe” in the right sidebar.
 I would also love to have you following along with this series on Facebook, at Beautiful Messy Faith.